KevinFlanagan7/Test/README.md

 # Goal for this Project

-Welcome to .

-This site gives some information about the golf classic, It also gives the ability to make contact with the club easily through social media or directly via the registration form.
+Welcome to the Midlands Golf Classic.
+This site gives information about the golf classic competetion, the location and the prizes to be won.
+It also gives the ability to make contact with the club easily through social media or directly via the registration form.

 ![Responsive Displays]()